Adding electronic elements to your acoustic drums can add a whole new dimension to your sound. Drum triggers are easy to

 Acoustic Drum Trigger Module

-Once you get drum triggers, you are halfway in the process.
+Once you get drum triggers, you are halfway through the process.
 The other part of the process would be getting a trigger module (or you could also use a sample pad or electronic drum module).
-They usually features a bunch of sounds, on-board effects etc. Other important parts of the trigger module are things like trigger inputs, PA and headphone outputs, MIDI ports etc.
+They usually feature a bunch of sounds, on-board effects, etc. Other important parts of the trigger module are things like trigger inputs, PA and headphone outputs, MIDI ports, etc.

 One of the most popular acoustic trigger modules is Roland TM-2.
-This is a quite affordable unit, characterized by the amazing simplicity of use.
+This is quite an affordable unit, characterized by the amazing simplicity of use.
 Setting up this module seems effortless since the number of buttons is minimal.
-Since functionality is the strongest point of this unit, there is a pretty large number of built-in sounds, around 160.
+Since functionality is the strongest point of this unit, there is a pretty large number of built-in sounds—around 160.
 There are also 11 effects as well as several other functions.
 Also, it comes with an SD card slot, so you can easily import your favorite presets.

 When it comes to connectivity, Roland TM-2 comes with one PA output, one headphone output, and two MIDI ports (in and out).
 Another convenient feature is that the unit can be power supplied both by cord and batteries, which is great for those who appreciate portability.